chillenb/blis/README_BLIS.md

 1. **Download a source repository with `git clone`.**
 Generally speaking, we prefer using `git clone` to clone a `git` repository.
-Having a repository allows the user to periodically pull in the latest changes, try out release candidates when they become available, switch to older versions easily, and quickly rebuild BLIS whenever they wish.
-(Note that implicit in cloning a repository is that the repository defaults to using the `master` branch, which, as of 1.0, is considered akin to a development branch and likely contains improvements since the most recent release.)
+Having a repository allows the user to periodically pull in the latest changes and quickly rebuild BLIS whenever they wish.
+Also, implicit in cloning a repository is that the repository defaults to using the `master` branch, which contains the latest "stable" commits since the most recent release.
+(This is in contrast to Option 3 in which the user is opting for code that may be slightly out of date.)

    In order to clone a `git` repository of BLIS, please obtain a repository URL by clicking on the green button above the file/directory listing near the